-32 How is recovery effected?
+35 How is recovery implemented?

-See response to question 30.
+See question 32.
 Where the aid was granted on the basis of an administrative act, the granting authority will revoke that act and adopt another act ordering the beneficiary to repay the aid, which it can also unilaterally enforce vis-à-vis the beneficiary (similar, for example, to a tax debt).

-However, if the aid was granted based on acts of private law (eg, under a private law contract), the granting authority must in principle resort to the means available under private law to effect recovery; ie, if the beneficiary refuses to repay the aid, to go to court (although, given the usual duration of court proceedings, this may collide with the requirement of immediate and effective recovery).
-For example, when the Portuguese state sought recovery of aid granted to Banco Privado Português (BPP), ordered by Commission decision 2011/346, the administrator of BPP's insolvency mass refused to register and include the state's claim in the BPP's liabilities, as a result of which the state had to bring an action before the Lisbon commercial court.
+However, if the aid was granted based on an act of private law (eg, under a private law contract), the granting authority must in principle resort to the means available under private law to enforce recovery; namely, if the beneficiary refuses to repay the aid, the authority must sue them in court (although, given the usual duration of court proceedings, this may collide with the requirement of immediate and effective recovery).
+For example, when the Portuguese state sought recovery of aid granted to Banco Privado Português (BPP), ordered by Commission Decision 2011/346, the administrator of BPP's insolvency mass refused to register and include the state's claim in BPP's liabilities, as a result of which the state had to bring an action before the Lisbon commercial court.